Women's Board selects Hosanna House as luncheon beneficiary

-Specifically, the money will support instruction in their makerspace classroom, aviation lab and outdoor learning space.
+Specifically, the money will support instruction in its makerspace classroom, aviation lab and outdoor learning space.

 Hosanna House provides services to more than 40,000 people a year through meals, summer camps and fitness classes.

 Themed “Bridging Communities through Hope,” the luncheon will be Jan.
-25 at the Fox Chapel Golf Club.
-Doors open at 10 a.m. and tickets cost $75.
+25, at the Fox Chapel Golf Club.
+Doors open at 10 a.m.; tickets cost $75.

-The Women’s Board is in its 28th year of hosting the event, with the proceeds always funneled to a group that supports women and children’s issues.
+The Women’s Board is in its 28th year of hosting the event, with the proceeds always funneled to a group supporting women and children.

-Dawson said the group has donated more than $740,000 over the years.
+Dawson said the group has donated more than $740,000 to organizations over the years.
 Past recipients have included Sharpsburg Community Library and Operation Backpack.